Supporting documents - what you need to provide with your application

 - Applying under refugee status (English language courses only).

-In order to prove your eligibility to study at AUT University, we require certain documentation by law.
+In order to prove your eligibility to study at AUT, we require certain documentation by law.
 This is very important and must be done in order to process your application.
 You will need to supply a certified copy, not an original, of one of the following documents:

 New Zealand citizen